jadnell555/reyes_109739_project01_HareshQuizGame/README.md

 - **questionTitleTemplate(win, questionTitle)**
 - **questionsTemplate(win, question)**

 Both of these are used as templates for the question title (_Question #n_) and the question itself.
 I implemented them in a separate file because I couldn't import them from the main project directly to the **questionClass.py** file.
+In the main program, I replaced each and every question and its modifications, with a Question class object.
 This implementation using classes reduced the code from 631 lines of code in _**Version B**_ to 494 lines in _**Version C**_, demonstrating the usefulness of classes in reducing code and giving more flexibility and usability to programs.